Meniny/Oops/README.md

 ## What's this?

-`Oops` is a delightful dialog view for iOS written in Swift.
+`Oops` is a delightful [SCLAlertView](https://github.com/dogo/SCLAlertView) like dialog view for iOS written in Swift.

 ## Requirements